Bowls Premier League

-The Bowls Premier League (BPL) is a biannual bowls competition involving teams from around Australia.
+The Bowls Premier League (BPL) is an annual bowls competition involving teams from around Australia.
 The competition was founded in 2013 as a way to popularise the sport by presenting in a modernised format, using the term "made-for-television" in its promotion.
 The competition features faster play, modified rules, colourful clothing and comprehensive television coverage.

-The BPL was founded by Bowls Australia and was initially contested by teams from the five major Australian cities plus a New Zealand side and has since expanded to 10 clubs.
+The BPL was founded by Bowls Australia and was initially contested by teams from the five major Australian cities plus a New Zealand side and has since expanded to 12 clubs.
 The week-long event attracts a large number of Australia's best bowls players to compete, as well as several high-profile bowlers from overseas.

 History

 The first edition of the competition was held in November, 2013 under the name Australian Premier League.
 The inaugural clubs were Adelaide Endurance, Brisbane Gold, Melbourne Roys, New Zealand Blackjacks, Perth Suns and Sydney Lions, with Brisbane winning the first title.

 Two further teams – the Murray Steamers and the Gold Coast Hawks – joined the competition in 2014 to expand the competition to eight.
 The Murray Steamers defeated Adelaide Endurance in the final of the 2014 competition to be champions for the second running of the event.

 In 2016, Bowls Australia announced there would be two tournaments held per year starting from 2017, with one event staged in Auckland in addition to the traditional event at Club Pine Rivers in Brisbane, Queensland.
 The competition also underwent a name change to reflect the inclusion of the New Zealand leg, renaming to Bowls Premier League.

 The Australian leg of the BPL has always been held in November while the first edition of the New Zealand event was held in March.

 Adelaide Endurance were replaced by Illawarra Gorillas in 2017.

 BPL10 in 2019 marked a significant shift in the competition, as three teams - Gold Coast Hawks, Illawarra Gorillas and New Zealand Blackjacks - did not renew their licence.
 This opened the door to three new teams - Adelaide Pioneers, Melbourne Pulse and Tweed Heads Ospreys.

 In February 2020, Moama Bowling Club hosted the first BPL outside of Brisbane and New Zealand, with the New Zealand version of the event heading to the Victoria-NSW border town until at least 2022.

 BPL12, planned to be hosted by Club Pine Rivers in November 2020, was postponed due to COVID.
 Moama eventually hosted the event in February 2021, with Club Pine Rivers hosting BPL13 and BPL14 later the same year.

 BPL14 was later moved to Moama and played in February 2022.
 The league expanded to 10 teams, dropping the Melbourne Roys and adding the Tasmania Tridents, Melbourne eXtreme and Gold Coast Hawks.
 The Murray Steamers changed their name to the Moama Steamers.

-BPL15 took place in late May 2022 at Pine Rivers, with the same 10 teams in competition.
+The event's exponential growth continued in November 2024, with Geelong Jets and Sydney Saints expanding the competition to 12 teams.